manaakiwhenua/agent_template/README.md

 | decision interval  | The frequency which this farmer considers changing land use    |

-These quantities are described in detail in [model reference](#computed-quantities).
+These quantities are described in detail in the [model reference](#computed-quantities).

 #### World statistics